 That firewall won’t be helpful if employees are tricked into clicking on a malicious link that arrived in their inbox from a seemingly legitimate source.
 Here’s what you need to know to protect your organization from social engineering.

-Social engineering takes advantage of human behaviour in order to pull off a scam.
+Social engineering takes advantage of human behavior in order to pull off a scam.
 This could be by gaining access to a building by pretending to have left a security badge inside, or through sending an email from a deceptively legitimate source with a virus attached.
 These are the five main social engineering scams to watch out for.

-Phishing is the most common form of social engineering and usually involves spam emails, however, it can also take the form of a chat, web ad or website designed to impersonate an organization.
-The messages usually have a sense of urgency, fear and manipulation and include short links with redirects to unsafe downloads.
+Phishing is the most common form of social engineering and usually involves spam emails, however, it can also take the form of a chat, web ad, or website designed to impersonate an organization.
+The messages usually have a sense of urgency, fear, and manipulation and include short links with redirects to unsafe downloads.
 For example, a hacker could disguise themselves as a company emailing an invoice.
 When the attachment is clicked, a virus is unleashed onto the network.